indrekots/indrekots.github.io/_posts/articles/2016-03-12-optionals-in-java-8.md

 ---
 layout: post
 title: "Optionals in Java 8"
-excerpt:
+excerpt: If you have had any experience with Java, then you most likely have seen the NullPointerException.
+Optional in Java 8 are a way to fight them.
 modified: 2016-03-03 07:16:38 +0200
 categories: articles
-tags: [java,java 8,optional]
+tags: [java,java 8,optional,lambda,null reference]
 image:
-  feature:
+  feature: 2016-03-12-optionals-in-java-8/cover.jpg
   credit:
   creditlink:
 comments: true